cfjedimaster/raymondcamden2023/src/posts/2023/08/25/2023-08-25-working-with-the-storage-api.md

 <div class="smallerQuote">
 <p>
 WebKit has made some big updates to the storage quota policy.
 Previously, an origin had a starting storage limit of 1 GB.
 When exceeding the limit, the subsequent storage operation would fail in Home Screen web apps, or the user would see a prompt asking to increase the quota for the origin in Safari.
-Starting in macOS Sonoma, iOS 17 and iPadOS 17, the quota is calculated based on total disk space without the user’s input.
-The origin generally gets a much higher limit, and the user isn’t prompted in Safari.
+Starting in macOS Sonoma, iOS 17 and iPadOS 17, the quota is calculated based on total disk space without the user's input.
+The origin generally gets a much higher limit, and the user isn't prompted in Safari.
 To get the estimated value of the current origin quota and usage, you can use the newly supported `navigator.storage.estimate()` method.
 </p>

 <p>
-As each origin gets a higher storage limit by default, WebKit will evict data by origin when the total usage of all origins is bigger than a certain value, the “overall quota”, calculated based on total disk space.
+As each origin gets a higher storage limit by default, WebKit will evict data by origin when the total usage of all origins is bigger than a certain value, the "overall quota", calculated based on total disk space.
 An origin is exempt from eviction when its storage mode is persistent.
 To check the storage mode of your origin, you can use navigator.storage.persisted(); to request the mode be changed to persistent, you can use navigator.storage.persist().
 Critical bug fixes have been made to ensure the storage mode value is remembered across sessions, and eviction will count on it. <strong>The Storage API is now fully supported.</strong>
 </p>
 </div>